-For several years now, SGP offers a colocated Graduate School on Geometry Processing that features several lectures in various topics in the field, held by world-class experts and lead researchers in the respective discipline.
+For several years now, SGP offers a colocated Graduate School on Geometry Processing that features several lectures in various topics in the field,

-The school is typically addressed to PhD students and other postgraduate students, with an interest in Geometry Processing, but offers introductory lectures suitable for many other practitioners and researchers.
+lectures suitable for many other practitioners and researchers.
 All participants to SGP 2021 have access to the SGP Graduate School.
-Videos for lectures from previous years are available here.
+Videos for

 Shape approximation methods aim at generating a light weight proxy from high resolution surfaces, such as 3D scans.
 The proxy can then be used a convenient substitute to the actual shape for various compute-intensive tasks such as retrieval, physics simulation, freeform modeling, level-of-detail rendering, performance capture reverse engineering and more.
 Depending on the application, the nature and desired properties of the proxy may vary.
 Often, its efficient yet controllable generation remains an open problem.
 In this course, we will discuss a variety of approaches to shape approximation, including mesh simplification, shape recognition, mathematical morphology and probabilistic models.
 We will also review mechanisms to link a proxy to the original shape, establishing ways to propagate information from one to the other.
 Last, we'll discuss applications and some research directions in this space that could be fruitful for computer graphics and beyond.